Meaning of life: Postmodernism

-Postmodernist thought—broadly speaking—sees human nature as constructed by language, or by structures and institutions of human society.
+Postmodernist thought—broadly speaking—sees human nature as constructed by language or structures and institutions of human society.
 Unlike other forms of philosophy, postmodernism rarely seeks out a priori or innate meanings in human existence, but instead focuses on analyzing or critiquing given meanings in order to rationalize or reconstruct them.
-Anything resembling a "meaning of life", in postmodernist terms, can only be understood within a social and linguistic framework and must be pursued as an escape from the power structures that are already embedded in all forms of speech and interaction.
+Anything resembling a "meaning of life", in postmodernist terms, can only be understood within a social and linguistic framework and must be pursued as an escape from the power structures already embedded in all forms of speech and interaction.
 As a rule, postmodernists see awareness of the constraints of language as necessary to escaping those constraints, but different theorists take different views on the nature of this process: from a radical reconstruction of meaning by individuals (as in deconstructionism) to theories in which individuals are primarily extensions of language and society, without real autonomy (as in poststructuralism).

 Naturalistic pantheism

 According to naturalistic pantheism, the meaning of life is to care for and look after nature and the environment.